Nobility of the World

 Title of Lord - Lady - Señor - Señora

-of the spanish lordships are among the oldest nobility titles in Spain, and they usually granted the holder the political
+lordships are among the oldest nobility titles in Spain, and they usually granted the holder the political power over their

-power over their lordship.
-Although some lordships were created by the kings of Spain, others existed before them, and haven't
+lordship.
+Although some lordships were created by the kings of Spain, others existed before them, and haven't been created

-been created by any known king.
-For example, the lord of Biscay would be the head of Biscay, holding a great
+by any known king.
+For example, the lord of Biscay would be the head of Biscay, holding a great degree of independence

 - Lord of Molina de Aragón